Arrabonae/cryptocurrency/README.md

 ## /mine_block
 Calling this, the miner will mine the current block and includes the currently available transactions from the memory.
 ### The following mining parameters are embedded into the code:
-Markup : * The block will consist the of the following information:
+* The block will consist the of the following information:
     * index, transaction, previous hash, timestamp, nonce, difficulty target.
 * The difficulty target is set to be static, 4 zeros at the begining of the hash of the block.

 ## /add_transaction
 Adds a transaction to the memory, which will be mined whem the '/mine_block' called